-The prevalence of eating disorders is increasing, and Instagram use is contributing to anxiety among teenage girls.
-This should be of great concern to parents.
-You should be worried about your teenage daughter using Instagram.
+The prevalence of eating disorders in teenagers is increasing, and Instagram use is contributing to anxiety among teenage girls.
+Therefore, this should be of great concern to parents.
 I am not only sensitive about this issue, but also pessimistic about the current state of social media.
-All teenage girls are using the photo sharing app, Instagram.
-They use Instagram to connect with their friends and to keep tabs on their “thinfluencers.”
-They use Instagram to access information about dieting and weight loss.
+To illustrate, all teenage girls are using the photo sharing app, Instagram.
+They use Instagram to connect with their friends and to keep tabs on their “thinfluencers” .
+Also, access information about dieting and weight loss.
 It has been reported that Instagram pushes weight loss messages to teenagers.
-In this way, Instagram is hurting them.
-The Wall Street Journal recently revealed Facebook’s own internal research showed that a significant proportion of teens felt WORSE about their bodies after using Instagram.
+Moreover, the Wall Street Journal revealed Facebook’s own internal research that a significant proportion of teens felt WORSE about their bodies after using Instagram.
 Translation: they think they should be thinner.
-Facebook’s internal research revealed that teen girls admitted to feeling increased anxiety and depression after scrolling through pictures and posts on Instagram.
+Additionally, they revealed that teen girls admitted to feeling increased anxiety and depression after scrolling through pictures and posts on Instagram.

-Emily Nagoski describes the “bikini industrial complex” in her book “Burnout: Unlocking the Stress Response.”
+Furthermore, Emily Nagoski describes the “bikini industrial complex” in her book “Burnout: Unlocking the Stress Response.”
 Simply put, this is our current societal notion that thinness is beautiful.
 Our culture’s aspirational beauty ideal is looking sexy and thin in a bikini, or any clothing that reveals a svelte body.
-American teenage girls are confronted with this message from a very early age.
+In fact, American teenage girls are confronted with this message from a very early age.
 Before being exposed to Instagram images on their phone, they have seen plenty of magazine covers featuring thin celebrities.
-They have watched YouTube videos of skinny models, and seen skinny actresses on television commercials and sitcoms.
+Even more, they have watched YouTube videos of skinny models, and seen skinny actresses on television commercials and sitcoms.

-My own daughter developed an eating disorder in high school.
+Personal history of eating disorder.
 My sixteen-year-old daughter developed her eating disorder long before Instagram was invented.
 Back in 2008, she compared herself to her friends in high school, on the swim team, and at Camp Champions.
 The pictures from summer camp were filled with happy, skinny, teen girls posing in bikinis with their thin arms draped around each other’s boney shoulders.
 In addition, the high school my daughter attended was a competitive, clique-infested, compilation of entitled, rich kids.
 This notion was corroborated by other mothers I knew personally whose daughters graduated went on to college.
 At that time, we parents were unaware that high school could be such a destructive an environment.
 All her high school friends had access to their parents’ money, cars, and travel.
 They competed to look perfect in a school in which they were expected them to perform well academically, graduate, and progress on to a good college.

 Risk factors for eating disorders.

 There are known risk factors for eating disorders.
 Obviously, my daughter assimilated her over-achieving doctor-parents’ unspoken, yet high, expectations.
 We awarded her A’s and extracurricular activities with tremendous praise.
 She was a typical achiever – a socially adept middle child peacekeeper and perfectionist.
-She returned from her summer as a camp counselor and calmly announced that she was “fat and needed to go on a diet.”
-At that time she was thin and muscular, weighing around 110 pounds.
-She began her junior year of high school taking three AP classes and serving as captain of her swim team.
+My daughter returned from her summer as a camp counselor and calmly announced that she was “fat and needed to go on a diet.”
+At that time she was thin and muscular, weighing around 110 pounds and began her junior year of high school taking three AP classes and serving as captain of her swim team.
 And there was that extra evening SAT prep course.